fedeotaran/blog/content/blog/how-build-this-site.md

 draft: false
 ---

-I think it is a good idea for the first post explain how i build this site.
+I think it's a good idea for the first post explain how i build this site.
 It was built using [Hugo](https://gohugo.io/).
 Hugo is a very popular open-source static site generators.